 A Tradition Worth Celebrating

 As Mayfair celebrates its 80th year in 2026, it continues to stand as a powerful example of what makes a neighbourhood thrive - connection, continuity, and shared experiences.
 From grandparents attending across generations to friends catching up after school and on the weekend, Mayfair brings people together in meaningful ways.
+Teachers on Call’s online and in-person tutors are strong advocates of experiential learning at community celebrations - something readers of our Doors Open interviews across Ontario will recognize.
+In many ways, Mooredale reflects a “Doors Open Rosedale,” serving as the heart and soul of the local community since 1946.
 Whether it is your first visit or a longstanding family tradition, Mayfair offers a meaningful way to celebrate community in the heart of Toronto.

 Teachers on Call is honoured to support this incredible event and the families who make it so special each year.